enonic/old-xp-doc/doc/developer/content-domain/content-vs-node.rst

 Content vs Node
 ===============

-The foundation of Enonic XP is the :ref:`node-domain`.
+The foundation of Enonic XP is the :ref:`node_domain`.
 In this domain, very general data can be stored and retrieved through the node-API.
 A node is schema-less, and contains a minimal set of set properties.

 A content is a basically a node with a schema and a rich API on top of the node-domain.
 The